MuslimSoftware/Gathera/README.md

 ## 🎯 Vision

-We believe the best connections happen in person, and the most memorable experiences are tied to places.
-Gathera bridges the gap between digital social networking and real-world interactions, making it easier than ever to meet people who share your interests at places you love.
+Gathera was created with the understanding that meaningful connections happen in person, and that memorable experiences are tied to places.
+The app bridges the gap between digital social networking and real-world interactions by helping users find others who share their interests at places they enjoy.

 ## ✨ Key Features